-9 Travis 2006: 336.
+10 Travis 2006: 336.

-10 Arianne Ishaya (2022)) 'Rise from the Ashes: Overpowered But Unbroken: Children in the Assyrian Genocide', Lecture, California State University Stanislaus.
+11 Arianne Ishaya (2022)) 'Rise from the Ashes: Overpowered But Unbroken: Children in the Assyrian Genocide', Lecture, California State University Stanislaus.

-11 Figures provided at the Paris Peace Conference in 1919 and shared in Gaunt 2015: 88.
+12 Figures provided at the Paris Peace Conference in 1919 and shared in Gaunt 2015: 88.
 Map by Kathovo, Assyrian population 1914, Wikimedia Commons, modified by E. Hughes: commons.wikimedia.org/wiki/File:Assyrian_population_1914.svg.

+Exact figures are difficult because of several factors: uncertain population numbers before the genocide, an already-dispersed population, and the flight of refugees across the region.
 The chart and map on the previous page show the scale of the genocide by region.
 Van, where the Hakkari mountains are located, was home to the greatest loss of Assyrian life.